oldgregg89/Dr.-Sneuss-Factory-Solution/Readme.md

 ## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net_
+_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net, MySQLWorkbench_

 ### License